Cynthia Watros

-Cynthia Michele Watros (born September 2, 1968) is an American actress recognized for her roles in both daytime and primetime television.
+Cynthia Michele Watros is an American actress recognized for her roles in both daytime and primetime television.
 In 1994, she was cast in the regular role of Annie Dutton on Guiding Light, which earned her the Daytime Emmy Award for Outstanding Lead Actress in a Drama Series in 1998.
 In 2002, she was cast as Kellie on The Drew Carey Show and in 2005 joined the cast of Lost as Libby Smith.
-Since 2019, Watros has portrayed the role of Nina Reeves on ABC's General Hospital.
+Since 2019, Watros has portrayed the role of Nina Reeves on ABC's General Hospital, for which she earned further Daytime Emmy Award nominations.

 Early life

 Watros was born in Lake Orion, Michigan.
 She attended Macomb Community College in Clinton Township, Michigan, and received a Bachelor of Fine Arts degree in theatre from Boston University, where she was part of the Professional Actors Training Program.

 Career

 Watros initially became known for her role as Annie Dutton on the CBS soap opera Guiding Light from 1994 to 1998.
 Her character, a nurse, began as a heroine, but she gained notice and critical acclaim as her character gradually descended into madness.
 In 1998, Watros won the Daytime Emmy Award for Outstanding Lead Actress in a Drama Series for her role on Guiding Light.
 In 1998, she briefly filled in for Jensen Buchanan as Victoria Hudson McKinnon on Another World while Buchanan was on maternity leave.

 Watros appeared as Erin Fitzpatrick on Titus from 2000 to 2002 and gained recognition as a comedic actress, playing the fiancée of the title character.
 According to the DVD commentary, Erin was intended to be neurotic and socially awkward, but the character was revised a week before the pilot was shot.
 After Titus was canceled, she took on the role of Kellie Newmark on The Drew Carey Show, as a replacement for Christa Miller.
 Watros played the role from 2002 to 2004.

 From 2005 to 2006, Watros was a cast member on the ABC series Lost, playing psychologist Libby, a member of the "Tailies", a group of survivors of the plane crash who were in the tail section of the plane (and not seen during Season One).
 She was a romantic interest to Hurley and was very mysterious showing up in flashbacks.

 After her departure from Lost in 2006, Watros filmed a pilot for a show titled My Ex-Life for CBS.
 She was slated to play the ex-wife of a character played by Tom Cavanagh.
 However, the pilot was not chosen by CBS.
 Watros was also the lead in the 2007 CBS television pilot for The Rich Inner Life of Penelope Cloud, a comedy about a former literary genius who, after an awakening, decides to pursue optimism instead of cynicism.